DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Jeanne, stop!"

-Paladin, who set her foot into hall, have been struck by lightings from dozens of dark purple magic circles.
+Light Knight, who set her foot into hall, have been struck by lightings from dozens of dark purple magic circles.
 Similarly to Rinne's magic, the hall has been covered in lighting.
 So what would happen to human that would dare to dash in?
 The answer was obvious, and that's why Kai doubted own eyes.